We received inquiry and someone will shortly be in contact with you.

 Island St. George is a natural rocky islet with the Benedictine abbey from the 12th of century, the graveyard with the cypresses, and St. George church from the 17th of century.
 The islet is closed for the public except in some rare events, while the next islet Our Lady of the Rocks islet is open for the visitors.
 We'll take a boat ride to get to the island, where guests will have 45 minutes of sightseeing.
 The small baroque church from the 17th century with a bronze roof painted in light blue it is just as attractive on the outside as it is on the inside.

-St. Giovanni is the name of the city walls and fortifications built above the old town of Kotor on the rocky slopes of the Lovcen mountain from the 9th to the 19th of century.
+St. Giovanni is the name of the city walls and fortification, built above the old town of Kotor on the rocky slopes of the Lovcen mountain from the 9th to the 19th of century.
 To reach the top guests need to climb almost 1500 steps, (45 minutes of intense climbing) which is not easy during the summer heat.
-Most guests climb up to the small chapel of St. Giovanni where they can take impressively beautiful pictures of the Kotor panorama.
+Most guests climb up to the small chapel of St. Giovanni where they can take impressively beautiful photos of the Kotor panorama.

-After touring the city walls guests will have free time for shopping and take a rest in some of the lovely cafes and restaurants in the old town.
+After touring the city walls guests will have free time for shopping and having a rest in some of the lovely cafes and restaurants in the old town.
 On our way back to Budva we will take a road over Vrmac mountain where we will make a photo-stop, and from where is a splendid view on Kotor Bay.

 NOTE: We can also organize a private Kotor & Perast Tour.
 If you have any special requests contact us by e-mail at firstname.lastname@example.org